NPC: Neural Point Characters from Video: Related Work

 \paragraph{Neural rendering} has recently emerged as a powerful family of approaches for building controllable neural representations of 3D scenes~\cite{meshry2019neuralrerendering,mildenhall2020nerf,tewari2020neuralrendering,wiles2020synsin}.

 \parag{Point-Based Representations.} NPBG~\cite{aliev2019neuralpoint} uses a pre-computed static point cloud to represent a rough scene geometry, and learns a set of neural descriptors attached to each point, which are then rasterized at multiple resolutions and further processed with a learnable rendering network.
 ADOP~\cite{ruckert2022adop} follows a similar strategy but additionally optimizes camera parameters and point cloud locations, which leads to better fidelity reconstructions.
 Pulsar~\cite{lassner2020pulsar} represents a scene as a collection of spheres, which have optimizable locations and radius parameters and are then rendered with a custom differentiable renderer and post-processed with neural shading ConvNet.
+SMPLpix~\cite{prokudin2021smplpix} and Point-based human clothing~\cite{zakharkin2021point} similarly utilize a 2D CNN to in-paint the rasterized 2D point feature maps for rendering.
+Power of Points~\cite{ma2021power} learns an auto-decoder to predict point displacements for modeling different garments and dynamics.
+Concurrent work PointAvatar~\cite{Zheng2023pointavatar} represents facial avatars with deformable point clouds that grow progressively to capture fine-grained details, and render with a differential point rasterizer.
 Our method also builds upon a point-based representation, but is equipped with an articulated model and relies on volumetric rendering.

 \parag{Neural Field Representations.} Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf,sitzmann2020implicit_siren} represent scenes implicitly, as a coordinate-conditioned MLPs and enable high-fidelity novel-view synthesis of static scenes.
 NeRF-like methods have also been applied to dynamic scenes by adding a deformation field~\cite{gao2021dynerf,li2021neural,park2021hypernerf,pumarola2020dnerf,xian2021space}.
 Particularly relevant to our method is Point-NeRF~\cite{xu2022point}.
 Point-NeRF uses point clouds obtained from multi-view stereo as a geometry proxy, and models appearance on top with a locally-conditioned NeRF to achieve faster learning and enables high-fidelity novel-view synthesis on static scenes.
 Similarly,~\ourapproach~ uses point-based neural fields, but uses pose-driven articulated skeleton model to transform the point cloud to enable dynamic human modeling, and dynamically decodes pose-dependent per-point payload to account for pose-dependent deformations.